 Organizing your social media posts in advance will keep you from waking up Thursday and realizing that your Facebook followers were expecting a new post that morning.
 Since you check your calendar regularly and use automation software, that post was queued up Tuesday and went live while you were getting your coffee.

-Likewise, by having a social media content calendar in place, you ensure that new members of your team can hop on board and see the strategy you've set up.
-In the same vein, many companies include a set of brand personality guidelines along with their content calendar so that important information is all in one place for new hires and those from other areas of the company.
+Likewise, by having a social media content calendar in place, you ensure that new team members can hop on board and see the strategy you've set up.
+In the same vein, many companies include a set of brand personality guidelines along with their content calendar so that critical information is all in one place for new hires and those from other areas of the company.